Wolfurr/ERPI/collections/_projects/en/princip.md

 ## Presentation

-The PRINCIP Chair is a research project whose main objective is to identify and characterize the elementary skills from which it should be possible to model a capacity or capacities to innovate specific to SMEs.
+<p style="text-align:justify;">The PRINCIP Chair is a research project whose main objective is to identify and characterize the elementary skills from which it should be possible to model a capacity or capacities to innovate specific to SMEs.
 We associate this with two secondary questions:
 What are the skills and associated conditions to enable outsourcing or pooling?
-What are the levers, obstacles, conditions and specificities of co-innovation development in SMEs?
+What are the levers, obstacles, conditions and specificities of co-innovation development in SMEs?</p>

 AXIS 1: Development of one or more models defining the ability to innovate of an SME and the conditions for progression through learning: